Book Consultation

 What is the corporate tax rate for a small business in Ontario?

-The combined federal and Ontario small business rate for qualifying Canadian-Controlled Private Corporations (CCPCs) is 12.2% on the first $500,000 of active business income.
+The combined federal and Ontario small business rate for qualifying Canadian-Controlled Private Corporations is 12.2% on the first $500,000 of active business income.
 This rate applies through the Small Business Deduction claimed on the T2 return.
 Income above $500,000 is taxed at the general rate of 26.5%.
 The $500,000 limit is shared among associated corporations.
 Corporate Tax Rates Guide →

 Can I change my corporation's fiscal year-end?